CityofToronto/bdit_data-sources/volumes/README.md

 - **Format available:** Custom data extract in CSV
 - **Data management and access:**
 - Miovision data collection is coordinated and managed by Data and Analytics unit.
-- Please contact TransportationData@toronto.ca.
-- Detailed data is in Miovision schema available to internal users-
 - More information can be found on [Miovision Readme](miovision/README.md)

-### **Watch Your Speed (WYS)**
+### Watch Your Speed (WYS) Signs

-- **Description:**  The city has installed [Watch Your Speed Signs](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/safety-initiatives/initiatives/watch-your-speed-program/) that display the speed a vehicle is travelling at and flashes if the vehicle is travelling over the speed limit.
-The signs also collect volume and speed data.The signs uses devices called speed display signs or driver feedback signs which contain a radar speed detection device and an LED display.
-Processed data aggregated to   1-hour and 5 km/h bins using the
+- **Description:**  The city has installed [Watch Your Speed Signs](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/safety-initiatives/initiatives/watch-your-speed-program/) that use a radar speed detection device and an LED display to  display the speed a vehicle is travelling at and flashes if the vehicle is travelling over the speed limit.
+The signs collect these speed observations and send them to the cloud.
+Processed data aggregated to 1-hour and 5 km/h bins
 - Installation of the sign was done as part of 2 programs:
   - The permanent watch your speed sign program including school watch your speed which has signs installed at high priority schools.
 As part of the [Vision Zero Road Safety Plan](https://www.toronto.ca/services-payments/streets-parking-transportation/road-safety/vision-zero/), these signs aim to reduce speeding.
   - Mobile watch your speed which has signs mounted on trailers that move to a different location every few weeks,